-If physical attraction is supposed to be biological and instinctual, then predetermining the skin color of a future partner is a clear warning sign that a person is color struck (sick with the colorism pathology).
+If physical attraction is supposed to be biological and instinctual, then predetermining the skin color of a future partner is a clear warning sign that a person is color struck.

-Saying, “I only date ___ skinned girls/guys” OR “I tend to date ___ skinned girls/guys” exposes the colorism behind a person’s choice of partners.
+Saying, “I only date ___ skinned girls/guys” exposes the colorism behind a person’s choice of partners.

 Also, predetermining who you will partner with based on their skin color is NOT the same as preferring a certain personality, work ethic, or sense of humor.
 Skin color has no substantive effect on the quality of a relationship, whereas other sorts of personal qualities often do.

-If a person is really just reacting to pure physical attraction, they would not be able to predetermine who they will or will not be attracted to based solely on skin color because not all dark/brown/light skinned people look alike.
+If a person is really just reacting to pure physical attraction rather than superficial societal standards, they would not be able to predetermine who they will or will not be attracted to based solely on skin color because not all dark/brown/light skinned people look alike.

 And just because lots of people have similar superficial prejudices against other physical features, doesn’t make colorism in relationships okay.

-The real giveaway is whether the comment contains over-generalizations and stereotypes (“dark skinned girls be like…”).
-If a person’s choice is really just “preference” based purely on biological physical attraction, then there would be no need for stereotyping.
-And it does not matter if the person claims it’s just a joke.
-It’s still a reflection of colorism.
+The real giveaway is whether the comment contains over-generalizations, fetishizing language, and stereotypes (“dark/light skinned girls be like…”).
+If a person’s choice is really just “preference” based purely on biological physical attraction and not socially conditioned prejudice, then there would be no need for fetishizing and stereotyping.
+If you can’t express your so called “preference” without demeaning other people, then it’s not merely a “preference,” it’s actually prejudice.
+If racist stereotypes aren’t cool with you, then colorist stereotypes shouldn’t be either.
+And it does not matter if the person claims it’s “just a joke.”
+It’s still colorism.